 Currently, Google is focusing on three aspects of the user experience (note that the Core Web Vitals will evolve over time).
 These 3 aspects are:

-Loading performance – Largest Contentful Paint (LCP) should occur within 2.5 seconds of when the page first starts loading for a good user experience
+Loading performance – Largest Contentful Paint (LCP) should occur within 2.5 seconds of when the page first starts loading for a good user experience.
+The LCP is represented by the time for the largest visible element, above the fold, to be fully loaded.

 Tools to measure Core Web Vitals